kirilov9/goniometry_tool/README.md

 Joint goniometry tool for physicians (HTML+Javascript)

 This is pure HTML and Javascript tool to be used by physicians who actively work with patients to assess the musculoskeletal system.
-The joints to be assessed are selected by each checkbox and using the sliders the movement range of the joint is set.
+The assessed joints are selected by each checkbox and the movement range is set by the sliders.
 To facilitate the process the tool visualizes the range on the screen.